manoharan-lab/holopy/docs/source/tutorial/calc_tutorial.rst

     sphere = Sphere(n=1.59, r=0.5, center=(4, 4, 5))

 Scatterers are described in HoloPy by a :class:`.Scatterer` object.
 Here, we use a :class:`.Sphere` as the scatterer object.
 A :class:`.Scatterer` object contains information about the geometry (position, size, shape) and optical properties (refractive index) of the object that is scattering light.
-We've defined a spherical scatterer with radius 0.5 microns and index of refraction 1.59.
+We've defined a spherical scatterer with radius 0.5 micrometers and index of refraction 1.59.
 This refractive index is approximately that of polystyrene.

 Next, we need to describe the *experimental setup*, including how we are illuminating our sphere, and how that light will be detected: